-2. Monitor a Spark Streaming job.
+- 2. Monitor a Spark Streaming job. - a.
+Open a terminal window and SSH into sandbox.

 b.
 Start a new REPL specifying the local machine as the master and allocate two cores for the streaming application.

 c.
 Set the log level to ERROR to avoid screen clutter while running the streaming application.